TruongGiaThach/CheemsNews/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

-### Prerequisites

-Install flutter 2.2.1 or newer following https://flutter.dev/docs/get-started/install
+Install flutter version 2.2.1 or < 3.0.0 following https://flutter.dev/docs/get-started/install

 ### Installation

 1. Clone the repo
 2. Create your project on firebase and add into repo
 3. Install library in pubpect.yml
+4. Run project

 <!-- USAGE EXAMPLES -->
 ## Usage

-Download release apk and run in your device
+Download release-apk in project and run on your device.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://1drv.ms/w/s!AsSwGcMxjRDBhmfnHX9k_clhd7Yc?e=NX9oC2m)_

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/TruongGiaThach/CheemsNews/issues) for a list of proposed features (and known issues).